-If you disturb an amphibian during winter, it should be fine if covered and left undisturbed.
-If you cannot return the animal to where you found it, place it somewhere with protection from frost and predators (e.g. log piles, under a shed or within your compost heap).
+If you disturb a hibernating amphibian during winter, it should be fine if you cover it back up and leave it alone.
+If you cannot return the animal to where you found it, place it somewhere with protection from frost and predators e.g. log piles, under a shed or within your compost heap.
 The place does not need to be 'warm', just free of frost.

-To report an injured or sick amphibian to the RSPCA please ring the 24-hour cruelty and advice line on 0300 1234 999
+To report an injured or sick amphibian to the RSPCA, please ring the cruelty and advice line on 0300 1234 999